The MILE operates with two primary purposes:

 RELIEF IN GUATEMALA:

 The MILE annually leads groups of artists and fans to Guatemala for week long service trips.
 Through our extended volunteer community, as well as each artist's core fan base, groups of "Milers" are selected to join their favorite artists on a week-long service mission to Guatemala.
 There, they will take part in daily service projects, volunteering alongside the artist in the local communities of Lake Atitlan.
-Additionally, these all-inclusive retreats include nightly house concerts, day-trips to neighboring towns and villages, resort/camp-style accommodations, food and transportation, and the benefit of a tax deduction!
+Additionally, these service trips include nightly house concerts, day-trips to neighboring towns and villages, resort/camp-style accommodations, food and transportation as included.
 All proceeds from these excursions will equally support the ongoing efforts of Relief Missions and MILE, and and their shared objective of improving lives and communities through Love.

 our efforts in Guatemala have become progressively more impactful, recent years' activity summarized below: